 Maysaa Nemer holds a PhD in Occupational Epidemiology and an MPhil in International Community Health from the University of Oslo, Norway.
 She is an Assistant Professor at the Institute of Community and Public Health (ICPH), Birzeit University.
 She is the coordinator of the research ethics committee at ICPH.
 Her research interest is focused on occupational epidemiology, environmental health, and social and economic aspects of occupational and environmental health, with special interest on working women’s health.

 Aisha Shalash is an academic researcher at the Institute of Community and Public Health, Birzeit University.
 She holds a Bachelor in Psychology from the University of Kentucky and a Master in Public Health from Birzeit University.
 She is currently pursuing her PhD studies at the School of Medicine, University of Limerick, Ireland in Health Information Systems.
 Aisha’s research interests include health systems, systematic reviews, and implementation research.

 Weeam S Hammoudeh is Assistant Professor at the Institute of Community and Public Health, and coordinator of the mental health unit.
 She holds a PhD and MA in Sociology from Brown University, and an MPH in Community and Public Health from Birzeit University.

-Abdullatif Husseini is the current director of the Master of Community and Public Health program & an associate professor of Public Health at Birzeit University.
-He is also an adjunct professor of Public Health at Qatar University.
-His research interests are rooted in improving the health of the population by identifying the various determinants of health, and targeting modifiable factors through evidence based interventions.
+Abdullatif Husseini is a Professor of Public Health, the current director of the Institute of Community and Public Health, and the Master of Community and Public Health program at Birzeit University.
+His research interests are rooted in improving the health of the population by identifying the various determinants of health and targeting modifiable risk factors through evidence-based interventions.